tmibvishal/simple-bignum/readme.md

 This project was an assignment for my course COP290 Design Practices at IIT Delhi in which I had to implement "bignum", so I added this on GitHub.

+Program supports the following:

+- addition, subtraction, multiplication and division.
+- Square Root, abs, power(exp)

+It also works for negative numbers.

 ### Running the programming
 ```
 $ make